bethleel/TEP/README.md

-Comparing models of blends in order to eliminate them from observed data
+Comparing models of blends to observed data in order to confirm our findings.